 All graduate students will be evaluated annually for their performance and progress.
 This will take place at a meeting of HDFS graduate faculty held late in the spring semester.
-Each student will prepare and submit information regarding completed coursework, research productivity, teaching, and professional service experience, as described below.
+Each student will prepare and submit a form regarding completed coursework, research productivity, teaching, and professional service experience, as described below.
 Students will receive developmental feedback from the graduate faculty after the evaluation meeting.
 The procedures for the annual evaluation are outlined as follows:

 - 1. Graduate students are required to complete an online form describing accomplishments for the previous calendar year.
-The link will be provided by the Graduate Program Assistant prior to the end of fall semester.
-The completed online document is due by the end of the first week of the spring semester.
-You must submit this form to the Graduate Assistant and to your major (or initial) advisor. - 2.
+The link will be provided by the Graduate Program Assistant prior to the end of spring semester.
+The completed online document is due in early May each year.
+You must submit this form to the Graduate Assistant and to your major (or initial) advisor.
+A copy of this form can be found in Appendix G - 2.
 Students who serve as assistants (RA, GA, or TA) will be evaluated twice each year.
 The Graduate Assistant distributes the Assistant Evaluation Rating forms (Appendix H) to faculty supervising graduate assistants.
-The forms will be returned to the Graduate Program Assistant by December 1st for the fall semester and April 1st for the spring semester. - 3.
-Each student will be evaluated initially by her or his major professor and advisory committee using the assistant evaluation and the online report of accomplishments.
+The forms will be returned to the Graduate Program Assistant by December 1st for the fall semester and April 1st for the spring semester.

+- 3. Each student will be evaluated initially by her or his major professor and advisory committee using the assistant evaluation and the online report of accomplishments.
 If the student has a major professor, but not a committee, the evaluation will be done by the major professor.
 Should a student not yet have a major professor or committee, the evaluation will be done by the initial advisor.
 The evaluator is responsible for summarizing students' evaluations, providing information to the graduate faculty, and making recommendations. - 4.
 Each student's progress shall be evaluated using the following 4-level classification system: - (a) Satisfactory (the expected norm) - (b) Satisfactory with concerns (a plan for improvement is imposed) - (c) Unsatisfactory (a time line for improvement is imposed) - (d) Dismissal